AndNasPlay/FlightSearchService/README.md

 ## License

-CustomFeedbackForm is available under the MIT license.
+Flight Search Service is available under the MIT license.
 See the LICENSE file for more info.